pyth-network/pyth-crosschain/target_chains/aptos/cli/README.md

 ```bash
 ts-node cli.ts deploy-pyth ../../contracts <seed> -n testnet
 ```

+`seed` can be any random string that is used for determining a specific contract address based on the seed value and the signer address.

 You can manually specify the address of wormhole and deployer contracts too.
 This requires the addresses to be empty in the `Move.toml` file for the pyth package: